 Casting YouTube videos or music from your iOS or Android phone should be seamless.
 If a TV, gaming console, Roku stick or other media streaming device is on the same Wi-Fi network as your phone, then you should get a little “Cast” icon on your phone’s YouTube app to stream straight to devices.

-Theoretically, you should also be able to cast YouTube from your phone to Google Chrome on your PC.
-This feature used to work on PCs but was removed a couple years ago, leaving us happy casters at a loss.
-Luckily, with a few small tweaks, you can enable a special build of Chrome on your PC that will let you cast YouTube and other websites from your iOS or Android phone to your PC.
+Theoretically, you should also be able to cast YouTube from your phone to Google Chrome, Edge and even Firefox on your PC.
+This feature used to work on PCs but was removed a few years ago, leaving us happy casters at a loss.
+Luckily, with a few small tweaks, you can enable a special build of Chrome (or Edge) on your PC that will let you cast YouTube and other websites from your iOS or Android phone to your PC.

 First, you need to install the Chrome extension Custom UserAgent String to Chrome on your PC.
 This will let you effectively change your PC’s Chrome version into one designed for smart TVs, streaming sticks, gaming consoles or other devices.
 You can set this to only apply for specific websites, so we are applying it to the YouTube site designed for cast requests.

 Once installed, the extension should appear in your Chrome extensions bar as a blue globe-like icon.
 If not, click the Chrome menu icon -> More tools -> Extensions.
 Find the UserAgent extension here and click it so it’s on/blue.